jwoffindin/terrafile/README.md

 The output of the run is exactly the same in both options.

 ## TODO
-* Break out the main logic into seperate commands (e.g. version, help, run)
+* Break out the main logic into separate commands (e.g. version, help, run)
 * Update tests to include unit tests for broken out commands
 * Add coverage tool and badge
 * May be worth renaming Terrafile config file to something that won't be misinterpreted as the binary